How to Survive a Cash Crunch Without Using Credit Cards

-Take a Deep Breath—Being broke temporarily isn’t a good feeling, but it’s not the time to panic.
+Being broke temporarily isn’t a good feeling, but it’s not the time to panic.
 Stop, breathe, and take stock of the situation.
 Remember it’s only temporary and will resolve itself when you get paid again.
 Spend some time thinking about what led you to where you are.
 Perhaps you’ve been spending money too freely, or haven’t bothered to budget.
-Decide on ways to modify your financial habits so you don’t find yourself in this situation again.
+Decide on ways to change your financial habits so you don’t find yourself in this situation again.

-Don’t Keep the Change—You know that jar or can or box overflowing with spare change that you usually ignore?
+You know that jar or can or box overflowing with spare change that you usually ignore?
 That’s real money that can help you get by until payday.
-Take it to a Coinstar machine or get coil rollers from the bank and spend some time rolling, then cash it in.
+Take it to a Coinstar machine or get coin rollers from the bank and spend some time rolling, then cash it in.
 You’ll probably be surprised by how much you have.
 Use it for urgent necessities like a tank of gas or a bag of basic groceries.

-Take a Social Time-Out—When your crew is heading to happy hour or catching the latest blockbuster, it’s not easy to bow out.
-But when you’re broke, it’s the smart thing to do.
+When your crew is heading to happy hour or catching the latest blockbuster, it’s not easy to bow out.
+But when you’re in a cash crunch, it’s the smart thing to do.
 Remember, you’re trying to avoid using credit cards—especially for something as fleeting as paying a bar tab or seeing a movie.
 Let your friends know you’ll definitely be in the next time around, or, invite them over for game night or a movie at your place.
 You’ll still have fun together and no one will have to spend money.

 If you find yourself living paycheck to paycheck more than you’d like, it’s time to make some positive changes.
-Free Credit Counseling can help you put together a budget and action plan that can help you meet your financial goals.
+Free, online Credit Counseling can help you put together a budget and action plan that can help you meet your financial goals.